Alternative titles for this job

 Cellar hands and assistant winemakers usually earn

-Pay for winemakers varies depending on seniority, years of experience, the size of the winery and its region, and tasks performed.
+Pay for winemakers varies depending on experience, the type of work they do and the size of the winery and its region.

 Winemakers who buy into wineries and vineyards can increase their income.

 - PAYE.net.nz website - use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Winemakers may do some or all of the following:

 - discuss fruit quality and quantity with grape growers (viticulturists) throughout the growing season

 - develop new wine styles and improve the wine quality